 Fraud and Impersonation Warnings

-Jane Street does not offer any services to individual investors directly.
-Jane Street also does not solicit business via WhatsApp, Telegram, Signal, or any other instant messaging or social media platform.
+Jane Street does not offer any services to individual investors.
+Jane Street does not offer any mobile trading apps, online accounts, or any other service to individuals.
+Jane Street also does not solicit business via WhatsApp, Telegram, Signal, LINE, Viber, or any other instant messaging or social media platform.
 Jane Street will not offer you direct investment services in cryptocurrency, pre-market trading, equities, or anything else.
+Jane Street does not have a partnership with Finology AMC, DeepQuant, or any other similarly named companies or groups.

 Jane Street conducts business via @janestreet.com email addresses and on janestreet.com, and their subdomains (e.g. @jobs.janestreet.com).